fine-man/precog-task/analysis.md

 ## At state level
 - graphing number of pending cases, judges, mean decision days per district (bar graphs)
+- think of each court's disposition time as a random variable and then apply clt over all the data of a particular court.

 ### Trends over the years (per district of a particular state)
 All of these will be line graphs over the years and each line on the graph